-Tipping is fairly common practice in tourist hotspots in Indonesia, particularly Bali.
+Tipping is a fairly common practice in tourist hotspots in Indonesia, particularly Bali.
 Base salaries are often quite low so any tokens of appreciation for service will be gratefully received.
-You’ll notice tipping is not common amongst local people and is very much an import from western culture.
-If you feel people should be rewarded for good service, it’s a nice token of appreciation.

 If you’re in a hotel for a few days or more, a tip of a few dollars for your chambermaid or anyone else who has been helpful will be appreciated.